jjgecon/EconJM_auto_doc_gen/output_docs/uab/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-At Universitat Autònoma de Barcelona, my interdisciplinary approach and focus on cultural economics align well with the department's commitment to pioneering research and international collaboration.
-For example, my use of generative AI to analyze media complements the department’s emphasis on integrating advanced methodologies within economic analysis.
+At Universitat Autònoma de Barcelona, my use of generative AI to analyze media complements the department’s emphasis on integrating advanced methodologies within economic analysis.
 Additionally, my job market paper on gender representation strongly resonates with faculty like Hanna Wang, facilitating potential collaboration on gender economics.
-My prior experience mentoring student athletes illustrates my commitment to teaching, mirroring the university's dedication to exceptional postgraduate education and industry engagement.
+My prior experience in mentoring student athletes illustrates my commitment to teaching, mirroring the university's dedication to exceptional postgraduate education.
 I am eager to contribute to the vibrant seminar culture and support the department’s efforts in fostering innovative research and collegial service.